Crispy caramelized garlic sugar snap peas can be whipped up in about 20 minutes! Easy side dish recipe for weeknight dinners or special occasions.

 Sugar Snap Peas

-Sugar snap peas are a healthy vegetable that make a great side dish on their own, but if you add minced garlic and sauce them you will LOVE them!
+Sugar snap peas are a healthy vegetable that make a great side dish on their own, but if you add minced garlic and saute them you will LOVE them!
 Super crisp, not soggy at all and full of flavor from caramelized garlic, olive oil and a little bit of salt and you will be in happy land!

 What is the difference between snow peas and sugar snap peas?